3 Crucial Things You Should Know About Your School’s Plan To Be Delta Variant Ready

 - Two doses of the Moderna vaccine were 86 percent effective against the Delta variant

-Although the vaccines don’t provide 100 percent protection, and vaccinated people can still spread the Delta variant, it’s more more likely for unvaccinated individuals to get sick to the point of hospitalization.
+Although the vaccines don’t provide 100 percent protection, and vaccinated people can still spread the Delta variant, it’s more likely for unvaccinated individuals to get sick to the point of hospitalization.
 So, ask yourself what steps your school is taking to reduce the risk of transmission.

-Final Words
+Final words

+The Covid-19 virus continues to disrupt life as we know it and makes us fearful about what the future holds for our children.
 But, don’t let the fear consume you.
 It’s possible to have some measure of control by being as informed as you possibly can and doing everything you can to keep your children safe.
+Part of that knowledge relates to knowing your child’s school’s plans for:

 - Blended learning